-1. To get exposure to a cad package and its utility.
-2. Understanding orthographic projections.
-3. To visualize different solids and their sections in orthographic projection 4.
-To prepare the student to communicate effectively by using isometric projection.
-5. To prepare the student to use the techniques, skills, and modern tools necessary for practice.
+1. Get exposure to a cad package and its utility.
+2. Understand orthographic projections.
+3. Visualize different solids and their sections in orthographic projection 4.
+Prepare the student to communicate effectively by using isometric projection.
+5. Prepare the student to use the techniques, skills, and modern tools necessary for practice.